tempesta-tech/tempesta/doc/scheduling.md

 exact server in the group.
 This functions must be designed to work in highly concurrent environment.

-Usually schedulers are implemented as a separate modules and register/deregister themselves in TempestaFW by calling `tfw_sched_register()`/`tfw_sched_unregister()` on module initialization.
+Normally schedulers are implemented as a separate modules and register/deregister themselves in TempestaFW by calling `tfw_sched_register()`/`tfw_sched_unregister()` on module initialization.
 Group schedulers are stored at the head of the list, Server schedulers - at the end.